gustavoconforti/http-json-logger/README.md

 # HTTP JSON Logger

-This project provides a simple HTTP endpoint that allows you to log JSON data to a file on your server.
-It's designed to receive HTTP POST requests with JSON payloads and store the data in a log file.
-Useful for log analysis tools that do not offer this feature and rely only on local files consumption.
+This project provides a simple HTTP endpoint that allows you to receive HTTP POST requests with JSON payloads and store the data in a log file.
+Useful for integration with log analysis tools that do not offer this feature but are able to consume local log files.

 ## Prerequisites